 Monkey Facts for Kids

 - The largest monkey is the male Mandrill which is about 3.3 ft.
-(1 meter) long and can weigh in at nearing 77 lbs.
-(35 kg).
+(1 meter) long.

 Types of Monkeys

-Capuchin monkeys were named after Capuchin monks, thanks to their distinctive “hood” pattern on their heads.
+Named after Capuchin monks because of the distinctive pattern on their heads.
 These small monkeys populate parts of Central and South America.
-They are diurnal and spend the majority of the day hunting for food.
+They are diurnal and spend most of the day hunting for food.

-These tails are prehensile and can easily support their weight as they move through the trees.
+These tails are prehensile and can support their weight as they move through the trees.
 Howler monkeys live in moderate-sized groups of about 15 members.
-Unlike many other primates, howler monkeys move slowly.
-They are folivores, living off of leaves, fruits, seeds, nuts, and occasionally, eggs.
+Unlike many other primates, howler monkeys are slow-moving.
+They are folivores, living off of leaves, fruits, seeds, nuts, ally, eggs.